-Common diseases affecting the leaves, stalks and roots, seeds and seedlings and other structures threaten corn production throughout the season.
-Infection by most stalk rot organisms, both fungal and bacterial, can occur early in the season but become obvious during grain fill.
+Infection by stalk rot organisms can occur early in the season, but visual symptoms may not appear until grain fill.
 Stalk rots can cause significant yield loss when the disease causes plants to deteriorate prematurely, resulting in poor ear fill or light test weight grain.
 Lodging can also cause heavy yield losses.

-Corn diseases caused by fungi include anthracnose, gray leaf spot, eyespot, northern and southern corn leaf blights, Rhizotonia root root, Fusarium stalk rot, Gibberella stalk rot, Diplodia stalk rot, charcoal rot and common smut.
-Common and southern rust are carried by windborne fungal spores and commonly affect seed corn and sweet corn.
-Goss’s leaf blight, Stewart’s wilt and bacterial stalk rot are caused by bacteria.
+Corn diseases caused by fungi include anthracnose, gray leaf spot, eyespot, northern corn leaf blight, southern corn leaf blight, Rhizotonia root root, Fusarium stalk rot, Gibberella stalk rot, Diplodia stalk rot, charcoal rot and common smut.
+Common and southern rust are carried by wind-borne fungal spores and commonly affect seed corn and sweet corn.
+Timely fungicide applications can help control these diseases.
+Diseases caused by bacteria, such as Goss’s leaf blight, Stewart’s wilt and bacterial stalk rot, do not respond to fungicides.

 Before planting, farmers should take a field’s specific disease history into account and then match it with a resistant corn hybrid.

+For growers, a fungicide decision is a matter of considering the hybrid/cultivar planted, crop rotation, disease history in his fields, and environmental conditions.
 A seed treatment provides great insurance against early fungal diseases, especially in cool and damp spring conditions, and helps seedlings get off to a vigorous start.
 Also, timely foliar fungicide applications can help protect corn plants from fungal infections throughout the season.
-For farmers, a fungicide decision is a matter of considering his production practices, disease history in his fields, commodity prices, proper timing and risk management.